daveredfern/daveredfern/content/style-guide.md

 To make the ratio 4:3, add a modifying class of <code>.media-embed--43</code> to it.

-## Icons

-When using an icon, add the class <code>.icon</code> to the SVG to set the size correctly.

-When an SVG is used inside of a link, an SVG element won’t have an underline like text does.
-This can look odd so to overcome this, instead of using a space, add the class <code>.space-left</code> which adds the equivelant of one space.

 ## Media object

 An `.media-object` is a two column layout which is designed to have some media on the left and some copy on the right.
 I primarily use it at the bottom of each page to introduce myself.